Raising Coturnix Quail

 - Predator's, such as raccoon, skunks, snakes etc. are very good at invading pens or cages.
-This would cause major loses in your quail and their eggs.
+This could cause major loses to your flock and their eggs.
 Do the best you can to make the environment as predator proof as possible.

 - Special care must be taken to protect the quail from cold drafts, food and water shortage, and dampness.

 - These type of conditions plus overcrowding can cause your birds to become stressed and piling could occur.
-You will find your chicks in a large piles dying, It is a natural reaction and can cost a quail breeder a lot of birds.
+You would find your chicks in a large pile dying, it's a natural reaction and can cost a quail breeder a lot of birds.

 Brooding and Egg Care For the Coturnix